elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/2022/06/install-hugo-on-windows-with-chocolately-package-manager.md

 - hugo
 - static website generators
 - golang
-description: Installing Hugo on Windows is really quite simple with Chocolately Package Manager.
+Description: Installing Hugo on Windows is really quite simple with Chocolately Package Manager.
 This video will explain the process of installing Hugo on Windows 10.
 draft: false
 ---